mp-se/gravitymon/src_docs/source/index.rst

 various reasons.

-The firmware also supports a iSpindle built using an ESP32 which is pin compatible with esp8266, currently there are 3 options that are supported ESP32-D1 mini, ESP32-C3 mini and ESP32-S2 mini.
+The firmware also supports a iSpindle built using an ESP32 which is pin compatible with esp8266, currently there are 3 options that are supported ESP32-D1 mini, ESP32-C3 mini, ESP32-S2 mini, ESP32 lite (floaty).
 See :ref:`hardware`.
 The more modern hardware will allow better support for SSL and other memory intensive functions.

 I started GravityMon because I like to create software and wanted to do some microcontroller programming.
 I had done a few